 All distinct groups of children, including disadvantaged children and “looked after pupils,” are tracked closely and evidence shows that they make good or outstanding progress.
-The RAISEONLINE document confirms that Nicol Mere makes a great impact in “narrowing the gap” for disadvantaged children.
+The ASP (the old RAISEONLINE) document confirms that Nicol Mere makes a great impact in “narrowing the gap” for disadvantaged children.
 The attainment of pupil premium pupils at Nicol Mere is significantly greater than the national average.

 Impact and Barriers

 When pupils eligible for pupil premium enter Nicol Mere in Reception, they are usually below age related expectations.
 There is usually a gap between the school’s disadvantaged pupils and the “other” children.
 Over time, the gap narrows, and by the end of Y2 it has closed.
 By Y6 the impact of the pupil premium grant has reduced the gap further.
 KS2 data shows there is usually little or no gap by the end of Y6.
 Generally, attendance for pupil premium pupils is lower than "others" and this is one of the barriers we work on constantly to ensure these pupils are in school and ready to learn.
+We interrogate data from school records and other sources e.g. Ofsted dashboard to find levels of absence and persistent absence.
+To address this, we 1) regularly let parents know if we have concerns about their child's absence 2) invite them in to discuss the concerns and offer any help e.g. start well 3) we enforce fines (as limited as they are due to being a community school and governed by the LA) 4) we run a successful reward system 5) have a weekly class attendance award.
 The impact of our work is that at the end of Year 6, the gap between these two groups of pupils is narrowed in terms of school attendance.

-In Summer 2014, Nicol Mere School’s disadvantaged and FSM pupils attained higher than those nationally and higher than ‘all’ pupils nationally.
-Nicol Mere’s disadvantaged children attain higher than similar groups nationally.
+Nicol Mere School’s disadvantaged pupils attain higher than those nationally and higher than ‘all’ pupils nationally.
 This is achieved through targeted support groups given to pupil premium pupils in every year group by teachers and T.As.
 We use our provision mapping programme to target specific groups of children.